miramar-labs/terraform-k8s/README.md

 - Step 2: edit the [Ansible hosts file](cluster/local.esxi/hosts) to suit your particular cluster needs

-- Step 3: edit the [Terraform variables file](cluster/local.esxi/terraform-k8s/variables.tf) to suit your particular cluster needs
+- Step 3: edit the [Terraform variables file](cluster/local.esxi/terraform-k8s/variables.tf) to suit your particular cluster needs and ensure it is in sync with the Ansible hosts file, in terms of hostnames and IP addresses ...

 - Step 4: install ansible (2.9.0) and terraform CLI tools on your machine